Concealed Carry/Pistol Permit

 - Upon completion of the criminal history, if there is no other information needed your permit will be granted.
 Your picture is required on all permits issued.
 If there is information on your criminal history that requires a disposition you will be required to get that information from the courts and bring into the Office before a permit can be considered.

-- Permit Renewals can be mailed; Attn: Pistol Permits, along with the renewal postcard or email and payment for your renewed permit to be mailed back to you.
+- Permit Renewals for one year can be mailed; Attn: Pistol Permits, along with the renewal postcard or email, completed application and payment for your renewed permit to be mailed back to you.

 If you need more information please calls the Autauga County Sheriff’s Office at (334) 361-2500 and ask for the Pistol Permit office.